cs5581/CS684_Project/Test Plan/Test Plan.md

 - Registration Form

 ## Test Features
-Following are the test features that we tested:
+Following are the test features to be tested:
 - Entering information for existing user
 - Data for both correct/incorrect username and password
 - Registration for a new user